 This two-semester course deals with selected topics in the basic principles of the physical sciences.
 These topics should provide a more complete understanding of our physical environment.
-The first semester will concentrate primarily upon chemistry and physics.
-The second semester will emphasize geology, meteorology, and space science.
-Three hours lecture and three hours laboratory per week.
-Prerequisite for PHY 101: MAT 101.
-PHY 101 Spring, PHY 102 Fall.
+The first semester will concentrate primarily upon chemistry, geology, meteorology.
+The second semester will emphasize physics and space science.
+Three hours lecture and two hours laboratory per week.
+Prerequisite for PHY 101: MAT 101 or higher.
+PHY 101 Spring.
+PHY 102 Fall.